 In addition to allowing precise, close-up work, the magnification directs a beam of light directly on the teeth, minimizing glare for you.

-Dr. Freeman chooses carefully which and when x rays are taken.
+The doctors choose carefully which and when x rays are taken.
 There are specific guidelines that we follow according to your needs and the standard of care.
 X-rays or radiographs allow us to see in between the teeth for everything we cannot see with our own eyes.
 Radiographs enable us to detect certain cavities, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Digital scanning and duplication allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.

 Digitally Scanned X-rays offer can sometimes offer a different perspective since we view the image on a computer monitor.
 This can also help us to communicate your situation with our team of dentist specialists for more complex care.

 Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high tech practice.
 Computers and TV screens are their primary method of information processing.